Naser Orić

-Naser Orić (born 3 March 1967) is a former Bosnian military officer who commanded Army of the Republic of Bosnia and Herzegovina (ARBiH) forces in the Srebrenica enclave in eastern Bosnia surrounded by Bosnian Serb forces, during the Bosnian War.
+Naser Orić (born 3 March 1967) is a Bosnian former officer who commanded Army of the Republic of Bosnia and Herzegovina (ARBiH) forces in the Srebrenica enclave in eastern Bosnia surrounded by Bosnian Serb forces, during the Bosnian War.

 In 2006, he was sentenced to two years imprisonment by the Trial Chamber of the International Criminal Tribunal for the former Yugoslavia (ICTY) in the Netherlands for failing to prevent the deaths of five Bosnian Serb detainees and the mistreatment of eleven other detainees from late 1992 to early 1993 on the basis of superior criminal responsibility.

-He was acquitted on other charges of wanton destruction and causing damage to civilian infrastructure beyond the realm of military necessity.
+Orić was acquitted on other charges of wanton destruction and causing damage to civilian infrastructure beyond the realm of military necessity.
 On 3 July 2008, the Appeals Chamber of the ICTY reversed the Trial Chamber's conviction and acquitted Orić of all charges brought against him.
 In November 2018, he was formally acquitted by a Bosnian appeals court.

 Early life

 Naser Orić was born on 3 March 1967 in Donji Potočari, about 3 km from the town of Srebrenica to Džemal and Hata.
-His grandfather had fought with the Ustaše, a Croatian fascist, ultranationalist movement, during World War II.
+His grandfather had fought with the Ustaše, a ultranationalist movement, during World War II.
 Orić graduated from high school with a metalworking certificate.

 Career

 Orić was conscripted into the Yugoslav People's Army (JNA) in 1985/1986, where he served in a special unit for atomic and chemical defence.
 He left the JNA with the rank of corporal.
 In 1988, he completed a six-month training course in Zemun and served in Savski Venac in Belgrade as a trainee policeman.
 As a member of the police unit for special actions, he had courses for two more years.
 He was occasionally deployed to Kosovo and worked as a bodyguard for Slobodan Milošević when required.
-He guarded Milošević during the celebration of the 600th anniversary of the Battle of Kosovo at Gazimestan in Kosovo Polje in June 1989, when the Serbian president delivered a nationalist speech in front of hundreds of thousands of Serbs.
-Orić says he did not speak to Milosevic when he guarded him, but says he did meet and talk with him years later when the two were both on trial at the Hague, remarking that Milošević acted "like a gentleman" and even gave him gifts.
+He guarded Milošević during the celebration of the 600th anniversary of the Battle of Kosovo at Gazimestan in Kosovo Polje in June 1989, when the Serbian president delivered a speech in front of hundreds of thousands of Serbs.
+Orić says he did not speak to Milošević when he guarded him, but says he did meet and talk with him years later when the two were both on trial at the Hague, remarking that Milošević acted "like a gentleman" and even gave him gifts.

 In 1990, Orić was deployed to Kosovo as a member of a Special Police unit of the Ministry of the Interior of the Socialist Republic of Serbia.
 Thereafter, he returned to Belgrade.
 He worked in quelling the civil unrest during the March 1991 mass anti-war protests, arresting Vuk Drašković.
 During that time he also worked as a bouncer at the famous Belgrade nightclub Metro (formerly Zvezda) in Knez Mihailova Street.
 In August 1991, Orić was transferred to a police station in Ilidža, outside Sarajevo.
 He was moved to the police station in Srebrenica in late 1991.
 In April 1992 he became the police chief of the Potočari police sub-station.